javapark1/hazelcast-addon-bundles/help/bundle-imdg-4.0-docker-debezium_kafka/README.md

 ### Configuring Hazelcast Cluster

 If you will be querying Hazelcast, then you must register the `VersionedPortable` factory class we have built in the previous section.
-For example, you can use the `desktop` app to browse the data in the Hazelcast cluster. **You can skip this section if you won't be querying data.**
+For example, you can use the `desktop` app to query and browse the data in the Hazelcast cluster. **You can skip this section if you won't be querying data.**

 Edit `hazelcast.xml` and register the portable factory class as shown below.